Safeguarding and Pastoral Care

 ‘Everyone within our community is encouraged to strive for the highest standards of personal, social and intellectual development.

-The Child Protection Safeguarding Policy can be found on the Policies page of the website.
+Our Child Protection Safeguarding Policy can be found on the Policies page of the website.

 Organisations and resources supporting Anti-Bullying